nitintwt/ShortLinker/README.md

 3. API Integration: Utilizes an API to perform the URL shortening process.

 #Usage
-1.Input URL: Enter the long URL into the designated input field.
+1. Input URL: Enter the long URL into the designated input field.
-2.Click Button
+2. Click Button
-3.Copy Shortened URL: Once the process is complete, copy the shortened URL provided.
+3. Copy Shortened URL: Once the process is complete, copy the shortened URL provided.